Bušanovice: Administrative division

+Etymology

+The name Bušanovice is derived from the surname Bušan, meaning "the village of Bušan's people".

 Geography

 Bušanovice is located about 12 km north of Prachatice and 42 km northwest of České Budějovice.
 It lies in the Bohemian Forest Foothills.
 The highest point is the hill Uhřice at 822 m above sea level.

 History

 The first written mention of Bušanovice is from 1314.
 It was founded as one of the old free royal settlements in the area.
 In 1490 it was first listed as part of the Hluboká estate.
 In 1552, it was acquired by William of Rosenberg.

 Transport

 There are no railways or major roads passing through the municipality.

 Sights

 The main landmark of Bušanovice is the Chapel of the Virgin Mary from the second half of the 18th century.